Bon Dimanche: supporting the agroecological transition of the dairy industry

 There are many players on the market today offering plant-based alternatives (milks, yoghurts and even ice creams).

-While these companies are helping consumers to plant their food, they rarely claim the ambition to support the transition of upstream agricultural sectors.
+While these companies are helping consumers eat greener, they rarely have ambitions to support the transition of upstream agricultural sectors.

-And yet, to embark on a systemic transformation of the agri-food sector, it is imperative to go beyond the "product" vision and adopt a "production mode" vision , involving all stakeholders in a common transformation project.
+And yet, to instill a systemic transformation of the agri-food sector, it is imperative to go beyond the 'product' vision and embrace a 'production mode' vision , involving all stakeholders in a shared transformation project.

 Specialized organic outlets don't really offer local dairy products.